Toddlers are mesmerizing and entranced by sounds of a pounding

 magic of their markings on an unsuspecting wall.
 They experience joy from the

-texture and exuberance of the motion and surprising expressiveness of
+feel of the motion and surprising appearance of

 the line.
-At this age, this is their job.
+At this age, discovery is their job.
 This activity grows

 out of their innate learning instincts.
 While the damage to a wall may

-disappoint and anger a caregiver, children at this age must never be
+disappoint and even anger an adult caregiver, children at this age cannot be

-blamed for our lack of adult guidance and supervision.
+blamed for our lack of adult understanding, guidance and supervision.

 Some children are scolded for scribbling on

 the walls.
-Some children are are even prohibited from
+Some children are even prohibited from

 using markers and crayons.
 These approaches could have negative

-effects on their sense of self-worth, their visual intelligence, and their
+effects on their sense of self-worth, their visual intelligence, their

 development of expressiveness, eye-hand coordination, imagination, and